misiektoja/spotify_monitor/docs/usage.md

 The complete summary also names the detected install method and which secrets came from the dotenv file, the environment or the configuration file, by name only.

-Spotify Monitor normally checks every 30 seconds and stays quiet when nothing changes.
+Spotify Monitor normally checks every 30 seconds, or every 10 seconds during a live listening session, and stays quiet when nothing changes.
 Periodic liveness banners confirm it is running.
 Use `--verbose` for occasional operational events or `--debug` for detailed diagnostics.

 Use `--truncate N` or `TRUNCATE_CHARS` to limit screen line width.
 Set it to `999` to detect the terminal width automatically.
 Truncation does not change log files and is ignored when logging is disabled with `-d`.